Deploying to the App Store

 This message may appear during validation and submission, or in an automated email from iTunes Connect after an apparently successful upload.

-NOTE: You must Archive your app in Xamarin Studio and then switch to Xcode 6.2+ to validate and upload to iTunes Connect.
+NOTE: You must Archive your app in Visual Studio for Mac and then switch to Xcode 6.2+ to validate and upload to iTunes Connect.

 Use the Stable Xamarin channel, and Xcode 6.2+.